 Like bookstores, we are lucky to have several independently owned Twin Cities toy stores, too.
 Some are geared towards older kids, while others are specifically geared toward babies and toddlers.
 Whatever you are looking for, we think we’ve found the best toy stores in the Twin Cities.
 We have mostly picked locally owned toy stores; and most of these businesses give back to the community.
 Best of all, each of these toy stores has its own unique personality.

-Neighborhood Toy Store Day is November 9, 2019
+Look for Neighborhood Toy Store Day the First Saturday of November

 We are excited to partner with GoodKids.